 Sparrow: The sparrow is a symbol of fastidiousness, comfort, and simplicity.
 In European lore, the sparrow is symbolic of domesticity and competent homemaking.
 The sparrow is also associated with love (motherly and otherwise) as we see her again associated with the goddess of love, Venus.
 More about symbolic sparrow meanings here.

 Swallow: The swallow is symbolic of hope, fertility and renewal of life.
 Another symbol of the love goddess, Venus, the Roman’s believed it was extremely unlucky to harm a swallow.
 Further, the Roman’s believed the swallow to be a totem bird to mothers in sorrow as it was said the swallow embodied all the young, innocent’s who died during childbirth.
 Learn about swallow bird meaning in Celtic culture here.

 Vulture: You might not think about the vulture when you think of mother bird symbolism.
 But, think again because these (often maligned) creatures are impeccable caretakers of their young.
-Indeed, the Egyptian hieroglyph for “mother” is the same as vulture.
+Indeed, the Egyptian hieroglyph for “mother” is the same as a vulture.
 Further, the Egyptian mother goddess, Mut is often depicted with the vulture in the ancient art of the culture.
 The Egyptians observed the vulture as an excellent mother – to such an extent it was thought all vultures were female.
 More about symbolic vulture meanings here.